How To Have An Amazing Weekend Getaway in Ireland

 According to my hosts´ recommendation, I followed the main street to Skerries*.
 This street follows the coastline all the way from Rush to Balbriggan.
 I stopped by in Skerries at the little harbor with fisher boats and a viewing tower.
 You could also view a couple of smaller islands.
 On one of them landed St. Patrick when he came back to Ireland as a missionary.
 And if you like, follow the St. Patrick´s Path and passing some essential stops on his journey.

 Next stop should have been Balbriggan.
 I did stop here.
-But not in the city center, instead, I went to the Ardgillan Castle.
+But not in the city center, instead, I went to Ardgillan Castle.
 A hidden gem is overlooking the Irish Sea according to there website.
 And there are right.
 I looked it up in my travel guide but no word about Balbriggan or the castle.
 And it so such a lovely and beautiful area.
 A big park, a playground, a rose garden and the castle itself is well preserved.
 Castle tours are available for 6.50€ per adult which is not too expensive from my point of view, and afterward, you can have some tea, a hot chocolate and more in their tea room.
 I would have loved to take the haunted castle tour, which is currently available as a Halloween special.

 After I had my hot chocolate with tiny marshmallows, I continued my journey on the M1 and stopped in Monasterboice, County Louth.
 The historic ruins are of an early Christian settlement north of Drogheda.
 Famous for its spectacular high crosses you can also visit a round tower, a graveyard and an ancient sundial.
-Some people even say that the most beautiful and elegant high crosses in whole Ireland can be found here.
+Some people even say that the most beautiful and elegant high crosses in entire Ireland can be found here.
 Make your own opinion if this is true.
 However, the high crosses and also the round tower is impressive.
 I am always wondering how skilled and smart people in the past were.

 However, the high crosses and also the round tower is impressive.
 I am always wondering how skilled and smart people in the past were.
 Especially, without all the modern machines or devices.